Question: How many BTUs do I need to heat 1500 sq ft? How many square feet will 30,000 BTU heat?

 How Many BTU Of Heat Do You Need Per Square Foot?
 (Depends On Climate Zone)

 To create a heating BTU calculator, you need to know how many BTU of heat per square feet you need in a certain climate zone.
 Obviously, in the cold north, you will need more BTUs per square foot than in the warm south.
 How many BTUs exactly?

 Here is a neat table with heating BTUs per square foot for all 7 Climate Zones (check the heating map above with Climate Zones for reference):

 |Climate Zone 1||30 BTU per sq ft|

 As you can see, in the north, you need about double the heating output to heat 1 square foot compared to the extreme south.

 Example: With 35,000 BTU, you can heat a 1,000 sq ft home in Florida.
 If you’re from Chicago, a 35,000 BTU heater will adequately heat a 600 sq ft home.

-If you need additional advise, you can give us some insight into how big a home you need to heat and where, and we’ll do our best to help you out with heating BTU calculation.
+If you need additional advice, you can give us some insight into how big a home you need to heat and where, and we’ll do our best to help you out with the heating BTU calculation.